 Though I often make this bread with no add-ins, a hint of crunch from walnuts or pecans is a nice touch.
-Chocolate chips or chunks–even white chocolate chips–add an extra layer of decadence for the true chocoholics!
+For true chocoholics, chocolate chips or chunks–even white chocolate chips–add an extra layer of decadence!

 - 1 1/4 cups blanched almond flour

 - 1/4 cup cocoa powder (I use Hershey’s natural unsweetened, not “dutched”)